Zapopan Jalisco, Mexico Travel Guide

 Use Guadalajara as a base for extended journeys to other parts of Mexico, returning to your apartment between excursions.

-A week allows for a dive into Guadalajara’s culture, exploration of its natural surroundings, and more relaxed pacing.
+A week allows for a deep look at Guadalajara’s culture, exploration of its natural surroundings, and more relaxed pacing.

 Full-day excursion to Tequila, including a comprehensive distillery tour.
-Consider a private tour to explore smaller, more artisanal distilleries.
+An option is a private tour to discover smaller, more artisanal distilleries.

 Full day dedicated to Tlaquepaque and Tonalá.
 Begin in Tlaquepaque for its high-quality crafts and galleries.
 Have lunch there.

-Morning: Visit Bosque Los Colomos for a peaceful walk, explore japanese Culture Garden.
+Morning: Visit Bosque Los Colomos for a tranquil walk, explore japanese Culture Garden.
 Afternoon: Head to Lake Chapala and Ajijic.

 Explore Parque Metropolitano.
 Visit Panteón de Belén or Barrio de Analco.
 Fine dining in the evening.